-Women and men alike form that all important first impression within minutes of meeting a new person.
+Women and men alike form that all-important first impression within minutes of meeting a new person.
 This is only amplified when meeting a potential love match.
 If you dress and have a cool style then you will automatically be registered in the subconscious as a “cool stylish guy”.
-If you dress in a plain, boring manner you will be received as a “plain, boring guy”.
+When dressing in a plain, boring manner you will be received as a “plain, boring guy”.
 If you dress in an uncool, bad manner… I think you can see where I’m going here.
-Basically you are what you wear!
+You are what you wear!

 This is not to say you have to make an extreme statement like these ancient fashionistas.
 However you have to look good and especially be aware of what is current and congruent with your age, type and personality to be viewed as a cool guy.
-Basically alpha males and men who are used to female attention and know how to command it realize that there image and thus there sense of style is an immensely important element in transmitting there high social status, sense of self and in simpler terms making them ‘cool’.
-Which is why I want to tell you about why what to wear on a date maybe more important that you think.
+Alpha males and men who are used to female attention and know-how to command it realize that their image and thus their sense of style is an immensely important element in transmitting there high social status, sense of self and in simpler terms making them ‘cool’.
+Which is why I want to tell you about why what to wear on a date maybe more important than you think.

-Who doesn’t want to be a cool, confident guy?
-If you are even uttering the words “I’m not sure what to wear on a date?” to yourself, then you may need to re think your style, get out there and get a new wardrobe.
+If you are even uttering the words “I’m not sure what to wear on a date?” to yourself, then you may need to rethink your style.
+Get out there and get a new wardrobe.
 If you just don’t have a clue what you should be wearing and just feel a bit lost then “I’m not sure what to wear on a date?”
 Or “what should I wear to attract women?” is probably plaguing your romantic existence.
 If you’re that guy, then seek advice from a pro!
-One thing I have learnt from an extensive career as a stylist helping men perfect there fashion is you never regret investing in your appearance.
+One thing I have learnt from an extensive career as a stylist is you never regret investing in your appearance.
 It opens doors and gets results in the battlefield of dating.

 Ollie is a professional stylist and image consultant and works with Hayley Quinn helping men to achieve the look that women respond too.
-He also runs a YouTube channel “make me that guy” with an abundance of great fashion tips hacks and suggestions to cater to any mans identity.
+He also runs a YouTube channel with an abundance of great fashion tips hacks and suggestions to cater to any man’s identity.